-Setup a complete support system for the alcoholic, and make sure everyone is in contact with each other and that someone is always available, no matter the hour or day.
+Set up a complete support structure for the alcoholic and make sure everyone in it is constantly in contact with each other and the alcoholic and that someone is always available, no matter the day or hour.

-A reputable inpatient treatment facility ensures this support is always available, but it’s also important to be aware of the different support groups available in the area.
+When in a reputable inpatient treatment facility this support is always available without fail but it’s also important to be aware of the different support groups available in the area.

-Support Groups such as Smart Recovery or Alcoholics Anonymous (AA) always have regular meetings which are open to anyone in need.
+Support Groups such as Smart Recovery always have meetings which are open to the public.

 8. Support the Support Structure